fake-name/cfs-reverse-engineering/readme.md

 Given that, the other option is reverse engineering how the feeder works.
 Fortunately, that should be pretty straightforward for most of the bits.

 Anyways, high resolution board images are [here](PCBs.md).

+Some attempts at analyzing the various binary firmware and python objects are [here](firmware.md)